MidWeek

-MidWeek is a weekly United States tabloid shopper and advertisement periodical published in Honolulu, Hawaii and distributed throughout the Islands of Oahu and Kauai.
+MidWeek is a weekly United States tabloid shopper and advertisement periodical published Wednesday in Honolulu, Hawaii and distributed throughout the Islands of Oahu and Kauai.
 It is owned by Black Press and is a sister publication of the Honolulu Star-Advertiser.

 History

 The shopper started in 1984 to provide advertisers with an alternative way to reach more customers.
 Publisher Ken Berry helped secure deals with Safeway and Pay ‘n Save to advertise with the fledgling publication.
 Berry sought out cover stories and columnists that would increase readership.

 The first issue of MidWeek was published on July 18, 1984 and featured local newscaster Joe Moore on the cover.